microsoft/service-fabric-yarp/README.md

 Using a reverse proxy allows the client service to use any client-side HTTP communication libraries and does not require special resolution and retry logic in the service.
 The reverse proxy is mostly a terminating endpoint for the TLS connections

->Note that, at this time, this is a reverse proxy built-in replacement and not a generic service fabric “gateway” able to handle partition queries, but that might be added (via customer written plugins or similar) in the future.
+> Note that, at this time, this is a reverse proxy built-in replacement and not a generic service fabric “gateway” able to handle partition queries, but that might be added (via customer written plugins or similar) in the future.

 ## Limitations
-* YarpProxy app is only supported at the moment on Windows
+* YarpProxy app is only supported on Windows
-* Path-based route matching is ONLY supported.
-* Basic HTTPS endpoint proxying includes ONLY TLS termination and no YARP endpoint server certificate validation.
-* No middleware/transform support to strip path prefix for the service to receive the stripped path.
 * No TCP proxying support ONLY HTTP.
+* Limited partitioning support.
+Partitions are enumerated to retrieve all of the nested replicas/instances, but the partitioning key is not handled in any way.
+In other words there is no [partition scheme](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-concepts-partitioning#get-started-with-partitioning) support.
+Instead to send a request to a replica running on a certain partition need to pass the partition GUID as a query parameter.
+More details can be found in [Stateful services](#stateful-services).
+- Only one endpoint per each SF service's replica/instance is considered and gets converted to a [DestinationConfig](https://github.com/microsoft/reverse-proxy/blob/464a3dcb5a6a69cf256fb2d83700e3edbb39d78b/src/ReverseProxy/Configuration/DestinationConfig.cs#L13).

 ## How it works
-As of this release, the services need to be explicitly exposed via [service extension labels](), enabling the proxying (HTTP) functionality for a particular service and endpoint.
+As of this release, the services need to be explicitly exposed via [service extension labels](#add-the-right-labels-to-your-services), enabling the proxying (HTTP) functionality for a particular service and endpoint.
 With the right labels’ setup, the reverse proxy will expose one or more endpoints on the local nodes for client services to use.
 The ports can then be exposed to the load balancer in order to get the services available outside of the cluster.
-The required certificates should be already deployed to the nodes where the proxy is running as is the case with any other Service Fabric application.
-For this preview, both http and https ports are being listened on by default, but for TLS to work on https port, need to satisfy the requirements regarding certificates mentioned in [Pre-reqs](#pre-reqs).

-## Pre-reqs

-* For TLS, certificate selection is done dynamically via SNI, therefore certificate needs to be created with the CN and DNS Names configured with the SF cluster's FQDN (i.e "sf-win-cluster.westus2.cloudapp.azure.com", "localhost", etc.) and provisioned under cert:\LocalMachine\My for each node were YarpProxy app is running. **Note:** If using self signed certificate or a non trusted certificate make sure it is placed in [Trusted Root Certification Authorities Certificate Store](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/trusted-root-certification-authorities-certificate-store).
-Certificate selector does not consider non trusted certificates.
-* To setup certs for local managed cluster, use `eng/Create-DevCerts.ps1`.
-* To setup certs for remote managed cluster, this can be done using Azure Key Vault.
-Again, make sure the CN and DNS Names are configured with the SF cluster's FQDN.
-Next, need to [deploy the certificate to your cluster](https://docs.microsoft.com/en-us/azure/service-fabric/how-to-managed-cluster-application-secrets).
-Note: For TLS, if you get issues related to the certificates such as an error related to "System.Security.Authentication.AuthenticationException: The server mode SSL must use a certificate with the associated private key", try adding security permissions manually so that cluster can access the certificate using `eng/ACLCertificates.ps1`.
+SF YarpProxy app has both http and https ports being listened on by default.
+For HTTPS the required certificates should be already deployed to the nodes where the proxy is running.

-## Using the application
+## Using SF YarpProxy Application

 You can clone the repo, build, and deploy or simply grab the latest [ZIP/SFPKG application](https://github.com/microsoft/service-fabric-yarp/releases/latest) from Releases section, modify configs, and deploy.